 Texas A&M University - College Station Overview

 Located in College Station, Texas, Texas A&M University - College Station is a public institution.
-The location of the school is great for students who enjoy the amenities of city life.
+The location of Texas A&M College Station is great for students who prefer living in an urban area.

 What Is Texas A&M University - College Station Known For?

-- Students at Texas A&M have an easier time paying back their loans.
+- Students at Texas A&M College Station have an easier time paying back their loans.
 The school's student loan default rate is only 2%, compared to the national rate of 10.1%.

-- The highest degree offered at Texas A&M is the doctor's degree.
+- The doctor's degree is the highest award offered at Texas A&M College Station.